Adelphocoris rapidus: Egg

 Females can lay 35–100 eggs.
 The greenish-white coloured eggs are laid singly in the stems of plants.
 The eggs could also be yellow coloured and can turn red by the time of hatching.
 They are 1.2–1.3 mm in length and are 0.3 mm wide.
 The eggs shape are cylindrical and are curved, which causes them to be mistaken for the eggs of tarnished plant bugs and pale legume bugs.
 However, the difference between the species eggs is that rapid plant bug's eggs have a distinct extension or spine.
 The incubation of the eggs takes 15–20 days of summer.

 Nymph

 The nymph have five stages of development and could appear either within 1.8, 2.4, 3.0, 3.8, or 4.8 days, with the total time of 15.4 days.
 When they appear, they are either brightly red or yellow coloured which depends on the stage in which they currently are.
 The start out as yellow coloured, transform to reddish-green by next stage, and ending up dark at the very last one.
 Their abdomen have a wide reddish-brown band that is located near the tip.
-The antennae have constantly changeable colour light and dark bands,m which usually are of either red or yellow.
+The antennae have constantly changeable colour light and dark bands, which usually are of either red or yellow.
 Both the species abdomen and thorax don't have dark spots that are usually found on the tarnished and pale legume bugs.